artefactual/atom-docs/user-manual/access-content/context-menu.rst

 The treeview tab is the default view for the terms treeview.
-It shows the terms belonging to the current :term:`taxonomy` (e.g. subjects or places) in hierarchical context, and allows to the user to browse these hierarchies by clicking on different nodes or titles in the treeview.
+It shows the terms belonging to the current :term:`taxonomy` (e.g. subjects or places) in hierarchical context, and allows the user to browse these hierarchies by clicking on different nodes or titles in the treeview.

 To navigate using the terms treeview, users can do the following: